 - Requires heavy force to push along

-- One-click dust release
+- One-click dust and dirt release

 - Wall-mounted storage